 Under the centralized procedure, the Committee for Medicinal Products for Human Use, or the CHMP, established at the EMA is responsible for conducting the initial assessment of a product.
 The CHMP is also responsible for several post-authorization and maintenance activities, such as the assessment of modifications or extensions to an existing marketing authorization.
 Under the centralized procedure in the European Union, the maximum timeframe for the evaluation of an MAA is 210 days, excluding clock stops, when additional information or written or oral explanation is to be provided by the applicant in response to questions of the CHMP.
 Accelerated evaluation might be granted by the CHMP in exceptional cases, when a medicinal product is of major interest from the point of view of public health and in particular from the viewpoint of therapeutic innovation.
 If the CHMP accepts such request, the time limit of 210 days will be reduced to 150 days but it is possible that the CHMP can revert to the standard time limit for the centralized procedure if it considers that it is no longer appropriate to conduct an accelerated assessment.
-At the end of this period, the EMA's Committee for Medicinal Products for Human Use ("CHMP") provides a scientific opinion on whether or not a marketing authorization should be granted in relation to a medicinal product.
+At the end of this period, the CHMP provides a scientific opinion on whether or not a marketing authorization should be granted in relation to a medicinal product.
 Within 15 calendar days of receipt of a final opinion from the CHMP, the European Commission must prepare a draft decision concerning an application for marketing authorization.
 This draft decision must take the opinion and any relevant provisions of EU law into account.
 Before arriving at a final decision on an application for centralized authorization of a medicinal product the European Commission must consult the Standing Committee on Medicinal Products for Human Use.
-The Standing Committee is composed of representatives of the EU member states and chaired by a non-voting European Commission has not exceeded its powers in deciding to grant or refuse to grant a marketin
+The Standing Committee is composed of representatives of the EU member states and chaired by a non-voting European Commission representative.
+The European Parliament also has a related "droit de regard."
+The European Parliament's role is to ensure that the European Commission has not exceeded its powers in deciding to grant or refuse to grant a marketing authorization.